 - Not important and not urgent: Reconsider eliminating them from your task list.

 The Eisenhower Matrix allows people to schedule and plan their tasks while looking at short- and long-term repercussions.
 You don’t have to develop new skills or change your mindset when using this principle, as you’re only required to reassess what truly matters to your business.

-Designate A Start and End Date For Every Task
+Designate A Start and End Date For Every Business Task Planning

-Time runs continuously whether you’re making progress on your project or not.
+Time runs continuously whether you’re making progress on your Business Task Planning project or not.
 If you don’t do anything significant for your business task today, the next day will still come, and you’re more likely to lose money on your business if you keep doing this.